 swappiness – represents the kernel’s preference (or avoidance) of swap space.
 Swappiness can have a value between 0 and 100; the default value is 60.
 A low value causes the kernel to avoid swapping.
 A higher value causes the kernel to try to use swap space.
 Using a low value on sufficient memory is known to improve responsiveness on many systems.
 (Source: Arch Wiki)

 To edit, you can add or replace these lines in /etc/sysctl.conf file.
 For example:

 If you have low memory, you can try something such as:

-This will increase the cache pressure and that may seem somewhat counter productive since caching is good for performance.
+This will increase the cache pressure and that may seem somewhat counterproductive since caching is good for performance.
 However, too frequent swapping reduces your server’s overall performance significantly more.
 So not keeping as much cache in memory will help make space and thus reduce swap/swapcache activity.
-Also, with vm.swappiness set to 10 or as low as 1, will reduce disk swapping.
+Also, with vm.swappiness set to 10 or as low as 1, it will reduce disk swapping.

 This will decrease the cache pressure.
-Since caching is good for performance, we want to store cached date in-memory longer.
-Since the cache will grow larger we still want to reduce swapping so that it does not cause increased swap I/O.
+Since caching is good for performance, we want to store cached data in memory longer.
+Since the cache will grow larger, we still want to reduce swapping so that it does not cause increased swap I/O.

 Check current values using these commands:

 To enable these settings temporarily without rebooting, use the following commands:

 sudo sysctl -w vm.swappiness=10 sudo sysctl -w vm.vfs_cache_pressure=50

 Why didn’t you suggest ZRAM in the first place?